exploring self-realization, sacred personhood, and full humanity

 Truth is not so difficult to define.
 Truth, in our thinking, is a one-to-one correspondence between the thoughts in our head and reality as it exists.

-Our private opinions never enter into the equation.
+Our personal opinions never enter into the equation concerning truth.
 What we believe, shout about, have fits over, will not change what is.

 The statement “This is my truth, even if it’s not your truth” offers more heat than light.
 The facts of the world, life as it is, reality unvarnished, will not be affected by our small opinions, one way or the other.
 If millions of people say, “The Earth is flat, and this is my truth, because I read it in the Bible” or “heard it at church from my Infallible Guru,” the spherical reality of our world will not suffer a whit.